openfoodfacts/openfoodfacts-infrastructure/docs/proxmox.md

 * `proxy1.openfoodfacts.org` pointing to OVH reverse proxy
 * `off-proxy.openfoodfacts.org` pointing to Free reverse proxy

-## Storage synchronization

-VM and container storage are regularly synchronized to ovh3 (and eventually to ovh1/2) to have a continuous backup.

-Replication can be seen in the web interface, clicking on "replication" section on a particular container / VM.

-This is managed with command line `pvesr` (PVE Storage replication).
-See [official doc](https://pve.proxmox.com/wiki/Storage_Replication)

 ## How to migrate a container / VM

 You may want to move containers or VM from one server to another.

+**FIXME** this will not work with sanoid/syncoid.

-Just go to the interface, right click on the VM / Container and ask to migrate !
+~~Just go to the interface, right click on the VM / Container and ask to migrate !~~

-If you have a large disk, you may want to first setup replication of your disk to the target server (see [Storage synchronization](#storage-synchronization)), schedule it immediatly (schedule button)− and then run the migration.
+~~If you have a large disk, you may want to first setup replication of your disk to the target server (see [Storage synchronization](#storage-synchronization)), schedule it immediatly (schedule button)− and then run the migration.~~

 ## How to Unlock a Container